Sunday, June 16, 2024

 Lake of the Clouds nestled between the Escarpment and the interior highlands

 I trudged my way through the last few miles of unending beauty and climbed the last few steps to the boardwalk at Lake of the Clouds.
 This is where I realized that, up until now, I hadn't seen another person on the trail all day.
 I had been entirely on my own for the last five-and-a-half hours, covering... how much distance?
 According to my GPS, 8.6 miles (including my mistake back at the beginning of the trail, plus two off-trail excursions), much less than the 9.6 miles reported by park maps.
-That makes my walking speed 1.5 mph, slower than usual and definitely reflecting how tenderly I had to treat my knee at times.
+That made my walking speed 1.5 mph, slower than usual and definitely reflecting how tenderly I had to treat my knee at times.

-I hadn't met anybody on the trail today, until suddenly I met everybody.
+I hadn't met anybody on the trail, until suddenly I met everybody.
 Or at least, it sure felt like it after the solitude of the last few days.
 Several groups of tourists were walking around the boardwalks and overlooks.
 These sparse "crowds" made the boardwalks feel positively cosmopolitan after how empty the woods were.
 I noted with approval that the groups were all wearing bug nets this time -- those nets were even more necessary here than they had been earlier on the Escarpment.

 Selfie at the Lake of the Clouds overlook.
 Zoom in to see the bugs.